 - Fear and Intimidation: Just as with a bully who uses physical means to create fear among his/her targets, a cyberbully accomplishes the same through electronic means.

 - Withdrawal: Cyberbullying may cause its targets to become withdrawn.
 Students may be isolated and depressed and retreat within, feeling they have little to no friends left and no place to turn.

 - Trauma: Cyberbullying can have lasting long-term effects on students and this emotional trauma can follow students into adulthood.

 - Self-Harm: It is possible that cyberbullying may create an immediate sense of despair and result in self-harm all the way up to suicide.

 - Conflict: It is also possible that cyberbullying may cause its targets to fight back.
 This could be through electronic retaliation or retaliation in person.

 When is the School Responsible?

-How to Monitor Cyberbullying
+Strategies for How to Prevent Cyberbullying

 Schools should have an active and ongoing “campaign” against cyberbullying.
 This can be conducted through school assemblies and addressed by administration and other staff, including online awareness campaigns, counseling, peer mediation groups, anonymous reporting channels, and, when necessary as referenced earlier, discipline.

 It is important that the school regularly and vigilantly follows up on every case of cyberbullying.
 This must become ingrained in the school culture.
 Schools can have all the programs and measures that I have talked about throughout this article and they will be meaningless if the administration is not serious about them.
 Students will pick up on this right away and it may greatly influence whether they take part in anti-social online behavior.